solar268/swe-interview-test/README.md

-# SWE INTERNSHIP TEST - COMPLETED PROJECT
+# SWE INTERVIEW TEST - COMPLETED PROJECT

-This repository contains my completed solution for the Software Engineering (SWE) internship test provided by A Round Entertainment.
+This repository contains my completed solution for the Software Engineering (SWE) test provided by A Round Entertainment.
 The project showcases my ability to meet the app development requirements outlined in the assignment.

 ## Project Overview